software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 21
 >
-> Add instructions on _how to run the tests_ to the "Developer guide" section in the `README.md` file.
-You can instruct the reader to use the `./mvnw test` command to run the tests.
+> Add instructions on _how to run the tests_ on the command-line to the "Developer guide" section in the `README.md` file.

 ## ⭐ Bonus: Test coverage